Longwood Property and Liability Insurance Programs

 Risk Management involves much more than administration of various insurance programs.
 Risk management involves the identification and response to risks presented in a plethora of different areas within a business enterprise.
 Insurance is a safety net and only one of many tools available to reduce or eliminate legal exposures.
 Risks can be assumed with or without insuring them.
 They can be avoided or reduced through prevention activities such as policies and training.
 They can be assigned, shared, or disclaimed contractually.
 Potential risks present themselves in many areas on a college or university campus.
 Some of the major areas involve employment issues such as hiring, discipline, injury, termination, discrimination, and records management, and student issues such as athletics, sponsored off-campus travel, alcohol and drug, dormitory and facilities safety, personal security, physical accommodation, student discipline, student records management, special events, volunteers, sexual assault and harassment, vehicle safety, and use of technology.

 All these potential risks require identification and evaluation, development of structures and strategies to address them, and a means of creating proactive thinking and awareness to enable risks to be predicted before they occur.
-The Director of Environmental Health and Safety and Emergency Management is prepared to assist any department or area of campus interested in setting up risk management programs, managing situational risk management issues or obtaining risk management training.
+The Director of Environmental Health and Safety is prepared to assist any department or area of campus interested in setting up risk management programs, managing situational risk management issues or obtaining risk management training.

 Approved by the Board of Visitors, September 7, 2002.